apgeorg/Vehicle-Detection-And-Tracking/writeup/writeup.md

 #### Train a classifier

 I've trained a linear SVM classifier with default paramters.
 I used a random split of 20% for the test data.
-The classifier achieved an 99% accuracy on the test data.
+The classifier achieved over 99% accuracy on the test data.

 ### Sliding Window Search

-#### 1. Hog Sub-sampling Window Search
+#### HOG Sub-sampling Window Search

 I decided to use a HOG sub-sampling window search which is a more efficient method for doing the sliding window approach.
-Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance.
+Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance which I set to 1.
 Furthermore I use different scale values to generate multiple-scaled search windows.
 Here is an example of the multiple-scaled search windows.

-![alt text][image3]
+![alt text][image11]

-#### 2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+#### Examples of test images

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales using YCrCb 3-channel HOG features, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---